bkomuves/singular-factory/README.md

 Installation instructions
 =========================

-Currently the library works on macOS with Homebrew, and on Linux (tested with Debian).
+Currently the library works on macOS (tested with Homebrew), and on Linux (tested with Debian).

 macOS